Legitcode/ReactJSNews/posts/2016-04-07-how-to-make-your-react-apps-10x-faster.md

 <!--more-->

+Without any modifications, React is really fast.
+However, there are a few things you can to improve performance.
+I work at HelloSign, where I quickly discovered some quick fixes which made our apps incredibly snappy.
+With these changes, I was able to reduce render time from over 3000 milliseconds to less than 200 milliseconds.

 **Editor's Note:**

 Check out our upcoming [workshops](http://www.reactuniversity.com/training).
 Our next workshop is [React 2016](http://www.reactuniversity.com/react-2016 "React 2016") on April 23 in San Francisco.
 It's a deep dive into creating modern Single-Page Applications (SPA) using React, Redux, React Router, Immutable.js, and Webpack.
 We also have a workshop coming up called [React and D3](http://www.reactuniversity.com/react-and-d3) which teaches how to get React and D3 to play together to build awesome data visualizations.